MarkPinsker/trajectory/README.md

 1. Download using github desktop to local folder.
 2. Right click on Import-BasintoExcel.ps1
 3. Run with PowerShell.
+3.1 If Powershell doesn't run then it may be becasue your account hasn't got access to run Powershell scripts.
+Start up PowerShell manually and enter the command
+set-executionpolicy -scope currentuser -executionpolicy unrestricted

 4. If Excel doesn't run then change settings in Excel Trust centre:-
 4.1 File->Options->trust centre->Trust centre settings
 4.2 Macro settings